All Episodes

 So you can see research by the society has applications beyond blood cancers too.

-Remember, bone marrow transplants, those were pioneered by researchers for the leukemia lymphoma society.
+Remember, bone marrow transplants, those were pioneered by researchers for the Leukemia Lymphoma Society.

-Seventy-five percent of every dollar collected gets distributed to research.
+75% of every dollar collected gets distributed to research.

 They've all been affected personally by this disease.

-They have either lost family members or currently have family members who are suffering the disease, or they themselves are uh or are have, and they have uh uh decided and a long time ago to donate their time to this because it matters and they care.
+They have either lost family members or currently have family members who are suffering the disease or they themselves are or are have.

-Uh this is uh it's not just a job to them.
+It's not just a job to them.

-This is uh it's become their life's calling.
+This is become their life's calling.

 I marvel at people committed to anything.

-Uh gotten to know them quite well.
+I've gotten to know them quite well.

-And uh they're just fine people.
+And they're just fine people.

-You can't go wrong uh by helping out this particular program, the Leukemia Lymphoma Society of America, 877-379-8888.
+You can't go wrong by helping out this particular program, the Leukemia Lymphoma Society of America, 877-379-8888.

-We need to revive the limb laws.
+We need to revive the limb ball laws.

 You try this down in Mexico, you are in jail.

-You try, you can't, you would not get past your first flyer posted on a phone poll, announcing your protest without some authority.
+You would not get past your first flyer posted on a phone poll announcing your protests without some authority, federale, coming to round you up and throw you in some stinking rotten jail.

 People who go looking for work should not be treated like criminals with the risk of being tried in federal courts.